Best recipe & how to make

 I have experimented with the "Countdown" and "London" formulas and while tequila is robust enough to shine above the citrus flavour in a Margarita, such a large proportion of lime overpowers delicate (Puerto Rican charcoal-filtered-style) light rums in a Daiquiri.
 Hence, I only deploy these recipes when using more characterful light and golden rums.

 After much experimentation, around 2005, I settled on my rum-forward, less citrusy 10:3:2 Daiquiri formula suited to more delicate light white rums.
 This originally packed a whopping 75ml (2.5oz) of rum (a mere 2oz of rum would hardly satisfy great Daiquiri drinkers such as Hemingway) but even hardened drinkers appear shocked at such a healthy dose so I have reduced all ingredients proportionately and the following three sets of measures all produce 10:3:2 Daiquiris:

-Back in 2018, Metinee "May" Kongsrivilai of Bacardi brought five much-respected bartenders (pictured above) round to my bar for an afternoon of Daiquiri making and experimentation.
+Back in 2018, Metinee "May" Kongsrivilai of Bacardi brought five much-respected bartenders (pictured above) round to my Cabinet Room for an afternoon of Daiquiri making and experimentation.
 Each presented their Daiquiri recipe (see below) but something of a consensus was reached, introducing me to yet another formula, the 6:2:1 Daiquiri formula:

 6 part Light rum 60ml / 2oz

 1 part Sugar syrup 10ml / 1/3oz (or 2 spoons caster sugar)